awsdocs/amazon-connect-admin-guide/doc_source/claim-phone-number.md

 **Note**
 Use the [Amazon Connect service quotas increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect) for these situations:
 If you select a country, but there are no numbers displayed for that country, you can request additional numbers for the country\.
-If you want to request a specific area code or prefix that you don't see listed\.
-We'll try to accommodate your request\.
+If you want to request a specific area code or prefix that you don't see listed, we'll try to accommodate your request\.

 1. Enter a description for the number and, if required, attach it to a contact flow in **Contact flow / IVR**\.